Biography of Samuel Pepys

 Huntingdon Free School. (formerly attended by Oliver Cromwell) St. Paul’s School and Trinity Hall, London.
 Magdalene College, Cambridge.

-1642: Family moved to Brampton in Cambridgeshire as they feared the plague in London, from which several of his brothers and sisters had died.
+1642: The Pepys family moves to Brampton in Cambridgeshire as they feared the plague in London, from which several of his brothers and sisters had died.
 He lives with his Uncle Robert.
 This is the year of the outbreak of the English Civil War.

-1645: Returns to London and is sent to St Paul’s school.
+1645: Samuel returns to London and is sent to St Paul’s school.

 1649: He is one of the crowd to witness the execution of King Charles the First on 30th January outside the Banqueting House in Whitehall.

-1658: Is appointed as a clerk in the Exchequer working for George Downing.
+1658: He is appointed as a clerk in the Exchequer working for George Downing.
 Oliver Cromwell dies on 3rd September.

 1659: Pepys sails on a ship to the Baltic on a mission for Mountague.

-1661: Attends the Coronation of King Charles the Second at Westminster Abbey on 23rd April.
+1661: He attends the Coronation of King Charles the Second at Westminster Abbey on 23rd April.
 Attends one of the early meetings of the group that is later to become the Royal Society of London.

-1665: Describes the months of the Great Plague in his diary.
+1665: Pepys describes the months of the Great Plague in his diary.
 He is elected a full member of the Royal Society.
 During the Great Plague the Navy Office moves out of London.

-1666: Gives a vivid account of “the Great Fire of London” which took place on 2nd September.
+1666: He gives a vivid account of “the Great Fire of London” which takes place on 2nd September.
 He tells the King of the events and organises the evacuation of the Navy Office and his own house.

 1667: The Dutch burn the English fleet in the Medway River.